arivan-amin/LMS-Microservices/README.md

 # Learning Management System (LMS) Microservices with Spring Boot

+# Development Status

+## Still in early development, no passing version available yet

+---

 ## Overview

 This is a **LMS Microservices Back-End** using **Java** and **Spring Boot** following **Clean Architecture** and **SOLID Principles**.

-It serves as a demonstration of implementation of microservices following some of the best development practices.
+It serves as a demonstration of the implementation of microservices following some of the best development practices.

 ---